 Once I was done with the bottom, I trimmed any excess paper from the top like I did in Method No. 1.

 Once the paper was glued to the candles, I let the candles sit for an hour.
-This was for letting the glue dry and cure a little.
-An hour later, I took a new sponge brush and started putting the protective coat on the decoupage paper.
+This allowed the glue to dry and cure a little.
+An hour later, I took a new sponge brush and applied the protective coat on the decoupage paper.
 I put 2 thin layers of Mod Podge with the sponge brush.

-After the protective layer dried, my antique map decoupaged candles were ready for indoor use.
+After the protective layer dried, my antique map decoupage candles were ready for indoor use.

 You may make these also for outdoor use if you like – all it would need is a protective layer (brush on or spray varnish) suitable for outdoors.

 Now it is time for the beauty shots.
-Let’s see if you’ll like my antique map decoupaged candles π
+Let’s see if you’ll like my antique map decoupage candles 😉

 As usual some close-ups for you to see the details…

-By the way, you will loovvee these printable maps I am sharing.
-Can you see how clear they are – you can read almost every word on them. π
+By the way, you will love these printable maps I am sharing.
+Can you see how clear they are?
+You can read almost every word on them! 😉

 I love the way Greg staged them in these galvanized metal planters.

-And as promised, here is the free printable.
 Please note the maps are designed to fit 5 and 6 inch tall candles when printed to letter size paper (8.5 x 11) and with no scaling.
+You’ll find them in the Maps section of The VIP Patch.

 Handan, xo